CELEBRITY ENCOUNTERS

 Gibson - 1935-2009

-When we studied at Catholic university together, he was James
+We studied at Catholic university together, and as scholarship

-to Henrik Ibsen.
-Jimmy was eager, pleasant and low key, with
+Henrik Ibsen.
+Jimmy was eager, pleasant and understated, with

 an infectious laugh and a generous nature.